PaddiM8/luno-lei/content/_index.md

 * Not meant to allow for particularly precise communication, similar to Toki Pona

 ## Examples

+Hover (tap on mobile) on different parts of the words to see the meaning/purpose.

 {{ sentence(
     parts=[["loma", "food"], ["n", "1", "verb"]],